code-zr0/code-zr0/README.md

 ## Objective

-I originally was an aspiring game developer, which later turned into an enthusiasm for cybersecurity.
-I am eager to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+Former aspiring game developer turned cybersecurity enthusiast with a strong foundation in programming, network analysis, and system monitoring.
+Seeking to enter an entry-level IT or Cyber Security position where I can apply my technical skills, ethical mindset, and eagerness to learn in a fast-paced environment.

 ## Skills